• ECTS

 2. Mutual information

 a) Mutual information and conditional entropy of two events. b) Mutual information and conditional entropy of two variables. c) Kullback-Leibler contrast.
-Approximation of chi2.
+Chi2 approximation.
 Application to the mutual information of two variables.

 3. Outline of statistical applications

-a) Selection of predictor variables. b) Regression trees and classification (CART). c) Classification by segmentation trees. d) Law selection in a parametric model.
-Pseudo-true law. e) Optimal recoding of a variable: unsupervised / supervised case.
+a) Predictive variable selection. b) Regression trees and classification (CART). c) Classification by segmentation trees. d) Law selection in a parametric model.
+Pseudo-true law. e) Optimal recoding of a variable: unsupervised/supervised case.

 II - Decision theory